 As a college student, you usually have a hectic schedule and little time to spare.
 Ordering pizza may be a regular event in your life.
-Rather than buying pizza, it’s much cheaper to make your own.
+Making your own pizza can often be a cheaper alternative to buying one.

 Making your own homemade pizza isn’t as difficult as you may think.
 The best part is you can add the toppings you enjoy most or make do with whatever you already have available.
-The following homemade pizza is versatile, tasty and easy to make.
+Making homemade pizza can be versatile, tasty, and easy.

 Equipment